 - Evening and weekend courses designed to meet the working professional's needs;

 Our ongoing collaboration with the school districts includes regular supervision visits from a University-employed supervisor who monitors intern performances towards meeting the instructional and service needs of the district.
 Mentoring support is also provided to the intern via a district-employed advisor assigned to the intern by the participating district.
 The university supervisor consults with the site administrators and mentor/advisors during visitations.
 Each semester a group consultation is conducted that may include the intern/candidate, university supervisor, district administrator and district advisor/mentor in an evaluative process.

 If you are not a current USF credential candidate, you must apply for admission to the USF School of Education and the Teacher Education Credential programs.
-Visit our Admissions and Financial Aid pages.
+Visit our Application Requirements page for more information on applying.